Photo Printing Service, Fine Art Printing Service, Canvas Printing Service, Trail Studio Hong Kong

 What is Image Aspect-Ratio

-- If there's aspect-ratio mis-match we will give suggestion, but we can't crop photos for customers, as it will alter image composition, which is a matter of preference, or aesthetically uncroppable
+- If there's aspect-ratio mis-match we will give suggestion, but we don't crop photos for customers, as it will alter image composition, which is a matter of preference, or aesthetically uncroppable

 4 What is bleeding-area?

-- In most types of printing including some borderless photo printing, a few mm of the file-border won't appear on the print, this disappeared area is "bleeding-area".
-Professional designers & photographers must know this limitation and avoid placing important subjects near it.
+- For most types of printing, a few mm of the file-border can't be printed, this is "bleeding-area".
+Pro designers & photographers know this limitation and avoid placing important subjects near it.

-- Our giclee-printing can print without "bleeding".
-But during framing, image-border will still be lost/not viewable because it is covered by the frame rabbet or passe-partout (or trimmed/folded away in some frameless-style products), we call it "frame-bleeding".
+- "Print-bleeding" doesn't occur in our giclee-print.
+But image-border will still be covered by frame rabbet/passe-partout (or trimmed/folded away in frameless-style products), this is "frame-bleeding".

-- Therefore, the viewable-size of a framed image is usually smaller than the original print-size.
+- Viewable-size of a framed image is usually smaller than print-size.

 Bleeding Area Meaning